ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 ## Community Members as Mentors

 >We will be renovating our library garden this next summer.
 The local garden club will be actively involved in that project, and we are calling the space our outdoor classroom.
-This could be a chance to do lots of mentoring. <br/><br/>- Sonya Harsha, Algona (IA) Public Library
+This could be a chance to do lots of mentoring. <br/><br/>- Sonya Harsha, _ConnectedLib_ partner, Algona (IA) Public Library

 Libraries have a longstanding tradition of connecting youth to community members, often for help with job seeking, technology training, or career development.